This chapter will be a short one as Nikon made three standard lenses with auto focus only!

-Since most photographers are using either a standard zoom lens or a digital reflex camera + standard zoom lens, most standard lenses with a fixed focal length are overshadowed.
-The focal length of the three mentioned and still available lenses are a bit too long for the use on a DX-framed digital reflex camera.
+Since most photographers are using a digital reflex camera + standard zoom lens, most standard lenses with a fixed focal length are overshadowed.
+The focal length of the mentioned and still available lenses are a bit too long for the use on a DX-framed digital reflex camera.
 For portrait photography they are fine optics, although some field curvature may occur at short distances.
-Nikon Corporation never made a standard lens for its DX-digital reflex cameras.
+Nikon Corporation introduced rather late a lens for its DX-digital reflex cameras, that may be considered as a standard prime lens (those with a focal length of 35 mm.)
 Others - like the Sigma 30mm. - introduced standard lenses for digital cameras, but nearly all photographers are used to the wide range of zoom lenses that are available nowadays.
 And......it must be confirmed that Nikon Corporation produced and still produces very nice and needle-sharp zoom lenses with a large variety of focal lengths.
-Nevertheless all three lenses mentioned here are very nice lenses, especially went it comes to low light or available light photography (e.g. in theaters, museums and places where flashes are not wanted).
-As there are no zoom lenses with a maximum aperture of f/2.0 or larger these three relatively fast lenses are a must in every camera bag.
+Nevertheless all five lenses mentioned here are very nice lenses, especially when it comes to low light or available light photography (e.g. in theaters, museums and places where flashes are not wanted).
+As there are no zoom lenses with a maximum aperture of f/2.0 or larger these five relatively fast lenses are a must in every camera bag.
+And since Nikon offers digital SLR cameras with FX-sized sensors the need for a fast standard lens returns.
 The prices of these lenses - new or used - can´t be a point at issue.

 AF-Nikkor 1.4/50 mm.